JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 This "filter" (it is not a true filter; rather, a "processing step") makes it possible to define new diagnostic flags and to reinitialize existing ones.

-Diagnostic flags are stored in Boolean ObsSpace variables.
-A diagnostic flag *Flag* associated with a observed variable *var* is stored in the variable :code:`DiagnosticFlags/Flag/var`.
+Diagnostic flags can be stored in two different ways:

+- in Boolean ObsSpace variables.
+A diagnostic flag *Flag* associated with a observed variable *var* is stored in the variable :code:`DiagnosticFlags/Flag/var`;
+- in Integer ObsSpace variables (Integer serves as a bitmap).
+A diagnostic flag associated with an observed variable *var* is stored in the variable :code:`DiagnosticFlags/var`.

-The diagnostic flags to create or reinitialize are specified in the :code:`flags` list in the YAML file.
+The Boolean diagnostic flags to create or reinitialize are specified in the :code:`flags` list in the YAML file.
 Each element of this list can contain the following keys:

 - :code:`name` (required): The flag name.
 Conventionally, flag names follow the CamelCase naming convention (like group names).
 - :code:`initial value`: Initial value for the flag (either :code:`true` or :code:`false`).
 If not specified, defaults to :code:`false`.
 - :code:`force reinitialization`: Determines what happens if the flag already exists.
 By default, the flag is not reinitialized, i.e. its current value is preserved.
 Set :code:`force reinitialization` to :code:`true` to reset the flag to :code:`initial value`.

+The Integer (bitmap) diagnostic flags are created or reinitialized if :code:`bitmap diagnostic flags` is set to :code:`true` in the YAML file. :code:`force bitmap reinitialization` option behaves similarly to
+:code:`force reinitialization` for the bitmap diagnostics flags.
+Bitmap diagnostic flags are always set to zero on creation or reinitialization.

 In addition, the filter recognizes the standard filter options :code:`filter variables` and :code:`defer to post`, but not :code:`where` or :code:`action`.

-Setting and unsetting of diagnostic flags is normally performed using actions on a given filter; examples can be seen in :ref:`Filter Actions <filter-actions>`.
+Setting and unsetting of diagnostic flags or bits of diagnostic flags (for the bitmap diagnostics) is normally performed using actions on a given filter; examples can be seen in :ref:`Filter Actions <filter-actions>`.

 Example 1
 ^^^^^^^^^